VihKun/github-api-manager/README.md

 ### 3. Install dependencies

-Run the following command to install the dependencies:
+Run the following commands to install the dependencies:

 ```bash
 go mod tidy